band

 photo

-Cross taught for four years at Edina (Minn.)
-High School, where he conducted two concert bands and oversaw the marching band program.
-In 2004, he was selected to participate in the inaugural Young Conductor/Mentor Project sponsored by the National Band Association.
+In 2004, Cross participated in the inaugural Young Conductor/Mentor Project sponsored by the National Band Association.
 The same year he received the Distinguished Young Band Director Award from the American School Band Directors Association of Minnesota.
-From 2001-2003, Cross served a two-year term as the recent graduate on the St. Olaf College Board of Regents.
+From 2001–2003, Cross served a two-year term as the recent graduate on the St. Olaf College Board of Regents.
 In 2006, he was named a Jacob K. Javits Fellow by the United States Department of Education.
+From 2011–2015, he served two terms as national vice president for professional relations for Kappa Kappa Psi, the national honorary band fraternity.
+In 2017, Cross taught the Cavaliers Drum and Bugle Corps as brass co-caption head.
+A proud Korean adoptee, Cross has led efforts to foster mentorship and networking opportunities within the Asian American band director community.
+In 2022, he joined the Council of Korean Americans.

 Click here to download a current curriculum vitae.